 Children spend a substantial amount of time in school, so elementary schools are a very good place to promote the 5210 message.
-Healthy behaviors may be supported in schools with the information that children are taught, the environment in which they spend time, and the adults fostering their developing behaviors.
+Healthy behaviors may be supported in schools with the information that children are taught, in the environment in which they spend time, and by the adults who foster their developing behaviors.
 The resources assembled in this toolkit are designed to help elementary schools disseminate the 5210 message, communicate it with families, and reinforce it with school and classroom activities.